 Making friends across Sunderland often starts with simple plans that fit your week.
 A walk along Roker or Seaburn, a coffee in the City Centre, or a relaxed catch‑up near Ashbrooke keeps things comfortable.
 Meeting nearby makes it easier to see each other again — and repeat meet‑ups are where friendships form.
 Keep the first plan public and low‑pressure, then follow up with another easy catch‑up if it feels right.
 Drinking Partners makes the first step straightforward so you can focus on genuine connection.

-Making friends as an adult can feel awkward — Drinking Partners makes it easier, more relaxed, and pressure-free, without meeting in large groups or organised events.
+Making friends as an adult can feel awkward — especially when everyday routines in Sunderland are already set.
+Drinking Partners keeps things simple, relaxed and pressure-free, without the need for large groups or organised events.

-Take things at your own pace and connect in a way that feels right for you.
+Take things at your own pace and connect in a way that feels comfortable for you.

-Follow these steps to connect over shared interests, message freely and plan meet that feel comfortable.
+Follow these steps to connect over shared interests, message freely and plan meet-ups that feel comfortable, public and pressure-free.

 It only takes a few minutes to get started: